reinhart1010/nix/docs/en/linux/debuild.md

 ---
 # debuild

-Tool to build a Debian package from source.
+Build a Debian package from source.
 More information: <https://manpages.debian.org/latest/devscripts/debuild.1.en.html>.

 - Build the package in the current directory: